psiz-org/psiz/README.md

 emb.save('my_embedding.h5')
 ```

+Check out the [examples](examples/) directory to see some examples that take advantage of the various features that PsiZ offers.

 ## Trials and Observations

 Inference is performed by fitting a model to a set of observations.
 In this package, a single observation is comprised of trial where multiple stimuli that have been judged by an agent (human or machine) based on their similarity.
 There are currently three different types of trials: *rank*, *rate* and *sort*.